liuweicai/momo/README.rst

 .. _pip: https://pip.pypa.io/en/stable/quickstart/

-A Usage Example
+Usage Example
 ----------------

-What does it look like?
-Here is an example of a simple Click program:
+How to use it?
+Here is an example of a momo  usage:

 .. image:: usage-example.png
     :align: center